stormpath/stormpath-documentation/source/auth_n.rst

 Step 2: Gather Your Identity Provider Information
 """""""""""""""""""""""""""""""""""""""""""""""""

-You will now need to gather the following pieces of information:
+You will now need to gather the following pieces of information from your OneLogin application:

 - X.509 Signing Certificate
 - SSO Login URL
 - SSO Logout URL
 - Request Signature Algorithm

-Click on **SSO** in your App's navigation pane.
+To start, click on **SSO** in your App's navigation pane.

 2.1 IdP Signing Certificate
 +++++++++++++++++++++++++++